Scientific Name

 Origin

-Hoya kerrii 'Reverse Variegata' is a variegated cultivar of Hoya kerrii.
+Hoya kerrii 'Reverse Variegata' is a variegated form of Hoya kerrii.

 Description

-Hoya kerrii 'Reverse Variegata' is an attractive, slow-growing semi-succulent plant with bright green, heart-shaped leaves with a creamy-yellow or white markings center.
+Hoya kerrii 'Reverse Variegata' is an attractive, slow-growing, semi-succulent plant with bright green, heart-shaped leaves with creamy-yellow or white markings in the center.
 The leaves vary in the amount of variegation and can grow up to 4 inches (10 cm) long and 3 inches (7.5 cm) wide.

 On the other hand, Hoya kerrii 'Variegata' has creamy-yellow or white markings on the edges.